drhazlienor/Multitype_PP/README.md

 # Multitype_PP
-Multitype Point Pattern Analysis talk for R Conference 2023 This repository contains the codes demonstrated during the talk
+This repository contains the codes demonstrated during the talk entitled Multitype Point Pattern Analysis at R Conference 2023 on 28 Oktober 2023